stephanlamoureux/stephanlamoureux/README.md

 <h2 align="center">Hey there! <img src="./images/waving_hand.gif" width="32px" alt="waving hand"> My name is Steve.</h2>
 <p align="center">I'm a Front End Web Developer from Providence, RI.</p>
-<p>I am currently attending the March 2021 <a href="https://vetswhocode.io" target="_blank">#VetsWhoCode</a> bootcamp cohort where we focus on utilizing the JAMstack.
-You can find the full curriculum <a href="https://github.com/Vets-Who-Code/Curriculum" target="_blank">here</a>.
-I'm an Army and Air Force veteran with over ten years of service as an infantryman and an aircraft loadmaster.</p>
+<p>I love all things web, I'm not attached to any languages/libraries/frameworks.
+As long as I'm creating with code I'm happy to learn whatever is necessary to get the job done.
+I'm also an Army and Air Force veteran with over ten years of service as an infantryman and an aircraft loadmaster.</p>
-<p>I've been a lifelong computer nerd ever since I got my first computer at eight years old -- running Windows 95.
-Learning new things is my passion, so I always have more hobbies than I have time for because once you stop learning, you start dying ✌</p>
+<p>Learning new things is my passion, so I always have more hobbies than I have time for because once you stop learning, you start dying ✌</p>

 ### 📫 Where to find me
 - [Portfolio](http://wheresteve.codes) 🔗